+Major Requirements

-Major Requirements Junior and Senior Years:
+Junior and Senior Years:

-A. Finance core requirements:
+- A. Finance core requirements:

 - BUS A310

 - BUS F303

 - BUS F305

-- B. Select two of the following:

-- BUS F402, F420, F446, F494
+- B. Students select two of the following: BUS F402, BUS F420, BUS F446, and BUS F494

-- C. Select three of the following:
+- C. Students select three of the following:

-- BUS A312, BUS A325, BUS A328, BUS R305, BUS R440, BUS R443, ECON E305, ECON E470
+- BUS A312, BUS A325, BUS A328, BUS R305, BUS R440, BUS R443, ECON E305, and ECON E470

-Note: Double majors in finance and accounting may take any accounting course other than A100, A201, and A202 as a Section C elective.
-In addition, double majors must take A311 in lieu of A310.
+Note: Double majors in finance and accounting may take any accounting course other than BUS A100, BUS A201, and BUS A202 as a Section C elective.
+In addition, double majors must take BUS A311 in lieu of BUS A310.

 Department of Management

-Please note this major is currently under revision.

 The Department of Management encompasses the areas of management, human resource management, organizational behavior, business policy, management of nonprofit organizations, entrepreneurship, and international business.
 The curriculum is designed to offer students either a broad-based background preparing them for entrance into managerial positions or specialized training in an area of concentration.

 At the undergraduate level, the department offers a major in management, nonprofit management, or human resource management, as well as the option to pursue a second major in international studies.

+Management Major

-Management Major Society recognizes the importance of understanding both management itself and the complex nature of the organizations-in business, government, hospitals, and universities-in which managers operate.
-The faculty is concerned with improving this understanding through the study of individual and group behavior, organizational theory, and human resource development.
-The undergraduate courses offered in this major are concerned not only with the broad aspects of management and organization, but also with developing skills for dealing with problems of motivation, organization design, and the increasingly complex problems of human resource allocations in our interdependent society.
+Society recognizes the importance of understanding both management itself and the complex nature of the organizations-in business, government, hospitals, and universities-in which managers operate.
+The faculty is devoted to improving this understanding through the study of individual and group behavior, organizational theory, and human resource development.

+The undergraduate courses offered in this major focus not only on the broad aspects of management and organization, but also on developing skills for dealing with problems of motivation, organization design, and the increasingly complex problems of human resource allocations in our interdependent society.

 This major provides the flexibility to accommodate students whose interests include preparation for corporate management training positions, application of behavioral science to management, personnel function in both line and staff capacities, and managing the small business.

+Major Requirements

-Major Requirements Junior and Senior Years:
+Junior and Senior Years: